Līlā; or, It’s Just a Ride

 However, in a sense, the biggest failures or successes I may experience are vanishingly insignificant in the vast sweep of the cosmos.
 The fate of the whole human race is in fact a small matter in the grand picture.
 That doesn’t mean my life–or the human race–doesn’t matter; but it does put it into perspective.
 In one sense, it is all lila–the play of the Divine.
 Life is short, and someday, like all games, it will be over.
 We will then, perhaps, be able to see the big context and maybe shake hands with those who caused us the most grief in life, and say, “Well played!”
 Maybe we’ll go to a home more real than this world after putting away our chess pieces and take our rest at last.

-Another way one could put it, in the words of the late, great Bill Hicks, would be that we realize it’s “all a ride”.
+Another way one could put it, in the words of the late, great Bill Hicks, would be that we realize it’s “just a ride”.

 Part of the series “Religious Miscellany“